ConstantinNicula/capuchin-interp/README.md

 map(a, double);
 ```
-Note: In this mode intermediate results intermediate statements are silenced (not printed to stdout like in interactive mode).
-In order to output information to the console explicit calls to `puts(<object>)` or `printf(<format>, ...)` must be placed within the script.

-A script can be executed using command `./capuchin <path to script>`:
+Any Monkey script can be executed using command `./capuchin <path to script>`.
+For example:
 ```bash
 ctin@ctin-VirtualBox:~/Desktop/c-inter$ ./capuchin ./demos/map.mkey
 [0, 4, 6, 8]
 ```
+Note: In this mode results of intermediate statements are silenced (not printed to stdout like in interactive mode).
+In order to output information to the console explicit calls to `puts(<object>)` or `printf(<format>, ...)` must be placed within the script.